Junior Orange Bowl (tennis)

-The Junior Orange Bowl is a youth tennis tournament, held in Coral Gables, Florida, for the "14 and under" and "12 and under" age categories.
-Boys and girls compete in separate draws.
-Jodi Appelbaum-Steinbauer is the tournament director.
+The Junior Orange Bowl International Tennis Championships is a youth tennis tournament, held in Coral Gables, Florida, for Boys & Girls in the "14 and under" and "12 and under" divisions.
+In 2024 the tournament will celebrate its 63rd anniversary.
+Robert Gomez is the tournament director.

 History

-The global Junior Orange Bowl tournament has as competitors the top-ranked male and female 12-and-under and 14-and-under junior players, from over 76 countries.
+The global Junior Orange Bowl International Tennis Championships has as competitors the top-ranked boys and girls 12-and-under and 14-and-under junior players, from over 76 countries.

 The Orange Bowl tournament was founded in 1947.
 The "14 and under" and "12 and under" tournaments began in 1962.
-The Junior Orange Bowl tournament was added to the list of Grade A tournaments in 1978.
+Past champions include legends, Jimmy Connors, Chris Evert, Juan Martin del Potro, Steffi Graf, Andy Murray, Monica Seles, Tommy Haas, Coco Gauff and Mary Jo Fernandez.
 Winners have come from over 20 nations.

 Past champions

 1Prior to 1962 the event was a 13 & under tournament.
 In 1962 it became a 14 & under championship.